An infographic resume can make all the difference. It helps you stand out. In the right hands, it can help you land the job of your dreams.

 ”To create my resume I started with one of the key elements: ‘the timeline’.
 I held a whole lot of contract roles while working in the UK while I was younger.
 That was a long time ago, so I wasn’t overly concerned about job details for the older ones”.

 Piktochart has a fantastic series of pre-made timeline templates.
 In fact, Terry used one of them!
-Try out this one, or search for ‘timeline’ to see some beautiful designs you can start using in less than a minute.
+Try out this one, or search for ‘timeline’ under the infographics tab to see some beautiful designs you can start using in less than a minute.